jylhakos/Data-Analysis-and-Visualizations/ETL/README.md

 # Extract, Transform, Load  (ETL)

+What is ETL (Extract Transform Load)?

+Extract, transform, and load (ETL) is the process of combining data from multiple sources into a repository called a data warehouse.

 Real-time processing of temperature data using ETL with MQTT, gRPC, AWS, and a React (Next.js) dashboard

 The sensor data flows through MQTT to Kafka, where dedicated ETL microservices process and store it using gRPC for efficient internal communication.